0xc1fa/hooks/README.md

 - `useAudioSourceLoader`: Manages the setting and reloading of audio sources in a `HTMLAudioElement`.
 - `useEventListener`: Adds event listeners to the window or any DOM element.
 - `useIsomorphicLayoutEffect`: Uses useEffect server-side and useLayoutEffect client-side for optimal rendering.
-- `useObjectURL`: Creates object URLs from Blob or MediaSource, facilitating efficient data management.
+- `useObjectURL`: Creates object URLs from a Blob or MediaSource and manages their lifecycle.
+- `useSmoothTimeUpdate`: Ensures smooth and continuous dispatch of `timeupdate` events in an `HTMLAudioElement` or `HTMLVideoElement` by utilizing animation frames.